nolanmak/ThesisApp/README.md

 - **Messages Dashboard**: View and process earnings-related messages with filtering capabilities.

+- **Watchlist Management**: Create and manage a personalized watchlist of stock tickers to filter messages and audio notifications.

 - **Earnings Calendar**: Track upcoming and past earnings announcements with detailed information.

 - **Historical Metrics**: Access and analyze historical financial metrics for tracked companies.

+- **Real-time Audio Notifications**: Receive audio notifications for earnings announcements, filtered by your personal watchlist to ensure you only get notifications for stocks you're tracking.

 ## Technical Details